Ande Sri

 Ande Yellanna (18 July 1961 – 10 November 2025), also known under the pen name Ande Sri, was an Indian poet and lyricist.

 Early life and career

-Ande Yellaiah was born in Rebarthi, Siddipet district on 18 July 1961.
+Ande Yellanna was born in Rebarthi, Siddipet district on 18 July 1961.
 Growing up as an orphan, he had a difficult childhood.
 He did not know who his parents were or where his hometown was.
 Sri worked as a shepherd for some time to make a living.
 From there he started writing poetry.
 He did not study any kind of education.
 Apart from numerous songs, he also composed 3,000 poems.
 He received an honorary doctorate from Kakatiya University.

 Role in Telangana Movement

 Andhe Sri played a prominent role in the Telangana movement; Capturing the aspirations of the people who wanted a separate Telangana state, his songs became rallies for activists.
 His most notable contribution was writing the official state anthem of Telangana "Jaya Jaya Hey Telangana, Janani Jaya Kethanam", which was adopted by the government in February 2024.